Teaching Fellows Program

 • Teaching Fellows will conduct research on their projects to determine their impact on student learning (and/or other relevant outcomes).

-• Teaching Fellows will engage their Faculty colleagues in professional development activities in teaching each term (at least two each academic year; e.g., consultations, workshops, communities of practice, guest speakers).
+• Teaching Fellows will engage faculty colleagues in professional development activities in teaching each term (at least two each academic year; e.g., consultations, workshops, communities of practice, guest speakers).

-• Teaching Fellows are eligible for up to $10,000 in funding per year for three years to conduct their teaching innovation projects, research those projects, and support their professional development activities within their Faculties.
-Monies may be used, for example, to fund graduate student research assistants, to support professional development activities within their home Faculty, or to present projects at teaching and learning conferences.
+• Teaching Fellows are eligible for up to $10,000 in funding per year for two years to conduct their teaching innovation projects, research those projects, and support the professional development activities they offer.
+Monies may be used, for example, to fund graduate student research assistants, to support professional development activities at Western, or to present projects at teaching and learning conferences.

-• Teaching Fellows will receive support for their activities from CTL staff including eLearning and Curriculum Specialists and the Educational Developer (Scholarship of Teaching and Learning and Faculty Programs), as well as staff from the Instructional Technology Resource Centre.
+• Teaching Fellows will receive support for their activities from CTL staff including eLearning and Curriculum Specialists and the Educational Developer (Scholarship of Teaching and Learning and Faculty Programs).

-• Teaching Fellows can disseminate the results of their work in a variety of ways, such as through workshops in their home Faculties; presentations to the university community; consultations with faculty members; articles in academic publications; or presentations at conferences on teaching, such as the CTL’s Spring and Fall Perspectives on Teaching conferences, the Western Conference on Science Education, or the Society for Teaching and Learning in Higher Education Conference.
+• Teaching Fellows can disseminate the results of their work in a variety of ways, such as through workshops or presentations for the university community; consultations with faculty members; articles in academic publications; or presentations at conferences on teaching, such as the CTL’s Spring and Fall Perspectives on Teaching conferences, the Western Conference on Science Education, or the Society for Teaching and Learning in Higher Education Conference.

 Requirements of Recipients